Spider19996/ha-tally-list/README.md

 A dedicated user (default name `Free Drinks`, configurable) records all free drinks and exposes the same count and amount sensors as regular users, for example `sensor.free_drinks_beer_count` and `sensor.free_drinks_amount_due`.
-Each free drink entry is written to a CSV log under `/config/backup/tally_list/free_drinks/`.
-For every year a feed sensor such as `sensor.free_drink_feed_2024` is created that shows the latest log entry and lists recent free drinks in its attributes.
+Each free drink entry is written to yearly CSV files `free_drinks_<year>.csv` under `/config/backup/tally_list/free_drinks/`.
+A feed sensor `sensor.free_drink_feed` shows the latest log entry and lists recent free drinks in its attributes.

 You can activate or deactivate the feature and change the free drinks user name from the integration options.